 - A. Civil penalties are considered for: - 1.
-Knowing and conscious violations of the reporting requirements of Section 206 of the Energy Reorganization Act; - Failure to make the required notifications that impact the ability of Federal, State and local agencies to respond to an actual emergency preparedness event (site area or general emergency); - 3.
+Knowing and conscious violations of the reporting requirements of Section 206 of the Energy Reorganization Act; - Failure to make a required notification that impacts the ability of an offsite response organization (e.g., Federal, State and local agencies, and Tribal Nations) to respond to an actual emergency preparedness event; - 3.
 Deliberate violations related to the release of Safeguards Information; and - 4.
 Cases associated with the loss, abandonment, or improper transfer or disposal of regulated source material. - B. Civil penalties are considered for Severity Level I, II, and III violations. - C. Civil penalties are considered for violations associated with red, yellow, or white SDP inspection findings evaluated through the ROP's SDP that involve actual consequences, such as an overexposure to the public or plant personnel above regulatory limits, or releases in excess of regulatory limits. - D. For violations that impact the regulatory process or that are willful and therefore assessed under "traditional enforcement," the SDP should be used to risk inform the significance of the underlying violation or issue to the extent possible.